About Us

 Who We Are

-Embrace U is an Intensive Outpatient Program (IOP) designed specifically for the unique needs of adolescents age 10-18.
-Embrace U is founded on the same evidence-based care present in all Psychiatric Medical Care programs.
+Embrace U is an outpatient mental health program designed specifically for the unique needs of adolescents age 10-18.
+Embrace U was founded on the same evidence-based care present in all Psychiatric Medical Care programs.

 Embrace U offers scheduling for participants’ therapy, including after-school hours.
 It offers structured therapy, education and skills training, medication management if needed, and support from peers.
 All care is provided by a team of qualified, licensed professionals.